 Dean of Faculty's Welcome

 Welcome to Northfield Mount Hermon.
-It gives me great pleasure, as dean of faculty, to represent the outstanding teachers who work at NMH.
+It gives me great pleasure, as dean of faculty, to represent the outstanding faculty who work at NMH.
 I have the utmost respect for educators who believe they can affect change, and I’m proud to work with colleagues who are innovative, creative, and committed to the care of our students.
 Together, we challenge and inspire them to be the best version of themselves.

 Our faculty respect and promote hard work and collaboration.
 We educate the head, heart, and hand of each student, and we lead by example, playing many roles at NMH in addition to teaching, as coaches, advisors, and mentors.
 We are a diverse group of educators who love what we do and are committed to our own continued learning.